Skip to main content

 Ghetto folding bike

 Taking a bike on the train costs money, whereas taking a folding bike is free of charge.
-The definition of a folding bike is simply a bike that can be folded.
+The only definition of a folding bike used is a bike that can be folded.
 So I could just cut my bike in half, weld in some hinges, and have a bike that travels for free with me on the train.
+It also saves the hassle of buying a special bike-ticket.
 This trick might only work in the Netherlands, though.

 Browse like it's 1999